Juniper/contrail-server-manager/README.md

 ### Overview

 Server Manager repo contains cobbler based software to provision servers with Juniper Openstack distribution.
 This includes Openstack and Contrail installation and provisioning and lifecycle management of each node.
-More details on this can be found at http://juni.pr/1nHLtCB.
+More details on this feature is described here. http://juni.pr/1nHLtCB.